Düsseldorf: Demographics

-With a population of 653,253 within the city boundaries (31 December 2022), Düsseldorf is Germany's sixth largest city.
+With a population of 619,444 within the city boundaries (31 December 2025), Düsseldorf is Germany's seventh largest city.
 Its population surpassed the threshold of 100,000 inhabitants during the height of industrialisation in 1882, and peaked at just over 705,000 in 1962.
 The city then began to lose residents, with many moving into neighbouring municipalities.
 However, since the late 1990s, the city's population has been slowly rising again.

 Nationality

 According to municipal data, as of 2019, 272,982 people, or 42.6% of Düsseldorf's residents had a migration background.
 Around 25.5% of the population held foreign citizenship in 2024.
 At the end of 2023, the largest groups of foreign citizens were Turkish, Ukrainian, Greek, Polish, and Italian nationals.
 Among these, Turkish citizens formed the largest single group, numbering approximately 12,800 persons.
 Düsseldorf and its surroundings have the third-largest Japanese community in Europe and the largest in Germany (about 11,000 people).
 As of 2023, 6,265 Japanese nationals lived in the city proper.